 The engineer must also increase the volume of the record without crushing its dynamic range.
 This is done through the use of musical compressors.
-Each of these compressors, such as those made by Manley Variable MU, Drawmer, API and others, costs thousands of dollars.
+Each of these compressors, such as those made by Manley, Drawmer, API and others, costs thousands of dollars.

 What is mastering: Special Problems

 Some albums come in with the dynamics crushed already.
 A victim of the dreaded loudness wars, where music engineers try to out do one another, with mixing compressors on every track and bus, maximizing volume and eliminating range.
 This creates a terrible fatigue in the ear of the listener.
 The songs are further compressed by radio stations and made to sound thin and tinny.
-The solution to this problem is very judicious application of an expander.
+The solution to this problem is a better mix, but if that is impossible very judicious application of an expander is preferred.
 An expander is somewhat of a reverse compressor.

 Other problems that could occur with finished mixdowns is sibilance, or strong piercing hissing.
 This can come from the over use of compression, the use of cheap compressors built into the digital audio workstation, or a lack of EQ correction after strong compression.

 She must put the songs in order, taking care not to have too many similar sounding, or themed songs in a row, yet maintain a composition that could be played in sets.
 All of the levels have to be matched to one another between songs.
 Transitions from one song to the next must be created.
 These can be fade ins, abrupt switches or silences.
 The mastering engineer must also get the entire album to be as loud as possible without being distorted.
 Last but not least he must generate the PQ code for a CD.